 Determinism is a tough pill for many people to swallow.
 On a purely intellectual level it seems to contradict common sense and experience.
 Human beings don’t appear to be like billiard balls responding simply and inexorably to a shove here or a push there.
 We like to think of ourselves as having the ability to change course and defy the inputs of nature and nurture.
 It’s the American way, right?
 Against this popular “can do” spirit, Calvinism is often forced to take a defensive, “guilty until proven innocent” tack.
 The Calvinists bear the burden of proof in establishing, against common sense and experience, that human volitional choices are indeed “pre-determined.”
-Nonetheless, I think this ironic catch-22 from the pages of a choose-your-own-adventure presents the Calvinist with an opportunity to begin an offensive move (caveat emptor: this post makes no pretensions to be an exhaustive treatment of the issues involved).
+Nonetheless, I think this ironic catch-22 from the pages of a choose-your-own-adventure presents the Calvinist with an opportunity to begin an offensive move.

 First, this comic brings into sharp relief the fact that determinism is not the exclusive “problem” of the Calvinists.
 Every philosophy, religion, and worldview must grapple with the hard facts of determinism.
 This is certainly true of all Eastern, Pantheistic faiths and all secular philosophies (which usually end up being pantheistic themselves).
 In this example, the old man takes the side of secular orthodoxy.
 The consumer public operates on the principle that they are free to do whatever they want because secular materialism gives them the right.
 But the secular wizards behind the curtain know that it is all a charade.
 The illusion of “freedom” has now become the opiate of the masses.
 Sure, most unbelievers won’t care about the conundrums of theological determinism, but they jolly well be aware of the secular version they have replaced it with.